 5. Can I come along during the inspection?

 As long as you’re available – yes.
-This allows you to ask questions, explain some of the home’s systems, and get any clarifications you need in the moment, plus take photos if you want (although Semper Fi Home Inspection report will also contain photographs).
+This allows you to ask questions, explain some of the home’s systems, and get any clarifications you need in the moment, plus take photos if you want (although Semper Fi Home Inspection report will also contain photographs and videos).

 If you’re shopping around and comparing home inspectors, and they tell you that you cannot join them at the home inspection, this should be a red flag.
 Be sure, even if you don’t choose Semper Fi Home Inspections, that your inspector allows you to come along if you so desire.

 6. How long will the home inspection take?